Seena-02/ee641-final/README.md

 - Model complexity reduced from 93M to 5M parameters
 - Shifted from memorization to actual learning

-### 7×7 Maze Performance (Test 4 - Final)
+### Model Performance Across Grid Sizes

+**5×5 Mazes (Test 5):**

 - **86.5% valid solution rate** on completely unseen test mazes
+- 70 unique solution patterns with 100 variations each (5,600 training images)
+- **76.4% creative solutions** (valid but different from training paths)
+- Model generalizes spatial reasoning to new maze configurations

+**7×7 Mazes (Test 4):**

+- **86.5% valid solution rate** on completely unseen test mazes
 - Successfully scales to 924 unique solution patterns (13× more than 5×5)
 - **55.6% creative solutions** demonstrate true spatial reasoning
-- Model finds alternative paths, proving it learned principles not patterns
+- Consistent performance despite 13× increase in solution complexity

+**Key Insight**: The model achieves the same 86.5% valid solution rate on both 5×5 and 7×7 mazes, proving it learned generalizable maze-solving principles rather than grid-size-specific patterns.
+The higher creative solution rate on 5×5 (76.4% vs 55.6%) suggests simpler mazes allow for more path diversity.

 ## Lessons Learned